 Dayspring Law Firm is a full-service international law firm located in the metropolitan city of Douala, the economic capital of the Republic of Cameroon.
-We strive to be a law firm of first choice for clients seeking legal advice of high standards from lawyers with expertise and extensive legal experience.
+We are licensed intellectual property agents and attorneys of the African Intellectual Property Organization (AIPO/OAPI).

 We are a multidisciplinary practice with expertise in a plethora of practice areas, although we have specific core areas of practice listed in the section of our website on Legal Services